vsillan/game-server-programming-course/assignments/project.md

 ## Presentation / Report

-The presentation should focus on the most interesting/demanding/unique features you have made for the project.
+The presentation / report should focus on the most interesting/demanding/unique features you have made for the project.

 You have 3 options for the presentation / reporting for the project: